What is the New Federal Estate Tax Exemption Amount in 2021?

 Setting up a well-drafted estate plan and trust will allow you to avoid going through probate.
 For individuals who are over the exclusion, the amount of taxes can still be avoided with proper estate planning and asset protection.

 Luckily, residents of California do not need to worry about the California Estate Tax.
-California does not collect an estate tax (sometimes referred to as an inheritance tax or death tax).
+California does not collect an estate tax.

 With that said, California residents still have to pay the Federal Estate Tax.
 Again, as noted, it is still important to put in place an estate plan so that your estate avoids probate.